vlampos/covid-19-online-search/README.md

 ## Disclaimer
 The first version of this manuscript was published on March 18, 2020.
+The paper is currently under peer review.

 <br />
 <br />